Agresoft/Shooter-Tycoon/README.md

 Another simple clicker game, this is simply a test.

+-----------  Version 0.0.3_6  -----------
+- Added a working tab system!
+The tab system makes it possible to add different tabs which hold different content.
+Currently there are only 2 tabs, the main game tab and the upgrades tab.
+The upgrades tab is currently empty, with plans to add upgrades in 0.0.4.
+This took me much much longer to figure out how to do than I expected.
+Enjoy it.
+- This is a bit under-the-hood, but I reworked the drawing engine so now the main game tab is drawn through it's own class(I should have made it this way from the beginning).
+- Added the version number to the bottom left hand corner of the main game tab, just so you know what you're running.

+What's Next:
+- Upgrades!
+- More tabs(Probably a stats tab.
+I'll think of more(I swear))
+- I have a list of things I want to add of my phone, this list is things I can do now, not later on.
+- I have mixed feelings on adding this, but a leveling system.
+You start at level 1 of course and then as you create bullets(and later guns(after I add it of course)) you gain XP.
+Leveling up increases the amount of bullets you can make at one time.
+Like I said I have mixed feelings about this so feedback is greatly appreciated.

 -----------  Version 0.0.2_4  -----------
 - A very tiny update, added a limit to the amount of bullets you can have at one time.
 Sell the bullets to reset the limit back to zero.